-That’s right, we’d booked tickets to a new festival called Spring Break, Amsterdam and this is my review covering tips and the best places to see and smoke in Amsterdam, The Netherlands.
+That’s right, we’d booked tickets to a new-ish festival called Spring Break, Amsterdam.
+This is my review of Spring Break Amsterdam covering tips and the best places to see and smoke in Amsterdam, The Netherlands

 Review of Spring Break Festival, Amsterdam

-I didn’t really know what to expect but in a spontaneous moment I had agreed to a 3 day music festival in Europe with two of my friends, one who later dropped out.
+I didn’t really know what to expect but in a spontaneous moment I had agreed to a 3 day music festival in Europe with my friend.

-This worked well for me and I think the flexibility surrounding the booking options is definitely something other large scale events/festivals should follow suit on.
+This worked well for me and I think the flexible booking options is definitely something this festival does well.
 Not everyone wants to stay in the designated hostels, or travel on a coach.
+So flexibility is good!